PTRA’s price-to-free cash flow ratio: How it affects investment decisions

 Sponsored

-As well, it is important to consider PTRA stock ratios such as price-to-sales, which is currently 0.75.PTRA’s price to book ratio for the most recent quarter was 0.97, resulting in an 0.84 price to cash per share for the period.
+As well, it is important to consider PTRA stock ratios such as price-to-sales, which is currently 0.81.PTRA’s price to book ratio for the most recent quarter was 1.06, resulting in an 0.91 price to cash per share for the period.

 How does Proterra Inc. (PTRA) stock rate among analysts?
 Buy, sell, or hold?